Schkimansky/conversa/README.md

 # Library
 This is a easy to use python library that allows you to convert units of measurement to others.
-For example, You can use the "convert_time" function to convert seconds to minutes.
+For example, You can use the "time" function to convert seconds to minutes.
 ```python
 time(90,  From="seconds",  To="minutes")
 ```